ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/editor/launcher.markdown

 4. The `Max Recent Projects` field sets how many recent projects will appear in the Recent Projects subtab.

-5. The `Auto Check for Major Updates` field allows the launcher to periodically check the ZeroHub server to see if a new major version of the Zilch Engine has been released.
+5. The `Auto Check for Major Updates` field allows the launcher to periodically check the ZilchHub server to see if a new major version of the Zilch Engine has been released.

 6. The `Show Development Builds` causes all public builds built off the **develop** branch in rZCORE to be seen in the Builds Tab.
 Many of these builds will be simple bug fixes and minor functionality changes.
 HOwever, these builds are usually not guarenteed to be stabled and as such most users should stick to builds tagged **stable**.